ankane/kms_encrypted/guides/Amazon.md

 KMS supports [automatic key rotation](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html).

-When this happens, new data will be encrypted with the new key.
-To encrypt existing data with new key, run:
+When this happens, new data will be encrypted with the new master key.
+To encrypt existing data with new master key, run:

 ```ruby
 User.find_each do |user|